xenoliss/bitfinex-api/readme.md

         // if you look at the source code, but that's not important for the example. let raw = LiquidationRawResp::deserialize(deserializer)?;

         // 4.
-Finally convert our `LiquidationRawResp` into our simple `LiquidationResp`.
+Finally convert the `LiquidationRawResp` into a `LiquidationResp`.
         Ok(raw.into())
     }
 }